makwal/urlconverter/README.md

 # urlconverter
 Google chrome extension that converts the az-preview-URL to the valid URL.
+Works for az, bz, liz and sz.